 The Facebook group is an added bonus for those who have an account and would like a place to continue the conversation with other attendees.
-All of the presenter-led material will be available in the Resource Hub.
+All of the presenter-led material will be available live and also as replays.

 Is the conference acccessible?

-We used a service from Rev.com to live-caption the conference sessions in order to make them accessible.
+We live-caption the conference sessions in order to make them accessible.
 If you have additional accessibility needs, please contact us at firstname.lastname@example.org

 What is the cost and refund policy?